 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act, the university publishes this report on an annual basis to provide its students, faculty and staff with an overview of our crime statistics, public safety resources, policies and procedures.
-This report is intended to fulfill that requirement and is divided into two sections: Section A. Annual Security Report; and Section B. Annual Fire Safety Report.
+This report is intended to fulfill that requirement and is divided into two sections: Section A. Annual Security Report, and Section B. Annual Fire Safety Report.

-This document is posted on the WSUPD website, police.wayne.edu, on the Dean of Students Office website, doso.wayne.edu, on the Office of the General Counsel website, generalcounsel.wayne.edu, and there is a link to the document on the university's safety website, wayne.edu/safety.
-A hard copy of this report can be downloaded from any of these websites.
-In addition, hard copies are available upon request from the Office of Undergraduate Admissions and the university's Human Resources division.
+This document is posted on the WSUPD website, police.wayne.edu; on the Dean of Students Office website, doso.wayne.edu; on the Office of the General Counsel website, generalcounsel.wayne.edu, on the university's safety website; wayne.edu/safety, and on the university's Title IX website, titleix.wayne.edu.
+A hard copy may be downloaded from any of these websites.
+Hard copies are also available upon request from the Office of Undergraduate Admissions and University Human Resources.